- RURAL DEVELOPMENT

 GIZ has maintained an office in Skopje since 2007, in a building it shares with KfW Development Bank and the Goethe Institute's liaison office.
-There are currently 8 seconded personnel, 36 national personnel and 4 CIM experts working in the country (as of 31.12.2017).
+Currently 43 national and 4 international employees and 2 integrated specialists working in the country (as of 31.12.2017).

 In early 2012, the European Commission launched a High Level Accession Dialogue (HLAD) with the Macedonian Government.
 The dialogue is promoting reform despite the lack of a fixed date for the accession negotiations.
 In its progress report of October 2013, the Commission of the European Union (EU) noted good progress with regard to Macedonia’s EU convergence and, for the fifth time since 2009, recommended the opening of accession negotiations.

 The Macedonian economy has also suffered in the wake of the global financial and economic crisis, with exports, in particular, having declined.
 Nevertheless, the banking sector has proved robust.

 A special effort is required if the country is to reduce its unemployment rate of 30 per cent – which is very high even by regional standards – and to bring the low standard of living more into line with EU standards.
 Functioning free-market institutions and the rule of law are prerequisites for EU accession and for a business sector capable of withstanding competitive pressure in the common European internal market.

 Current bilateral cooperation activities with Macedonia focus on the following priority areas:

 - sustainable economic development

 - democratisation and civil society.

 GIZ is promoting regional and municipal economic development, and supporting the autonomous implementation of EU-compliant policies geared to balanced regional development in Macedonia.
 In the context of EU convergence, GIZ is supporting capacity development as well as strengthening the performance and coordination capacities of Macedonia’s Secretariat for EU Affairs.